Do your kids need therapy?

 There is a myth that divorce is always bad for kids.
 In fact, divorce is better for children compared with staying in a bad marriage.
 Studies have shown that most kids adjust to a divorce and can actually thrive.
 However, some children will struggle.
 It is important to be aware of some signs that your child needs professional help.

-This checklist of behaviours allows you a chance to evaluate how your child is handling this difficult time.
+This checklist of behaviors allows you a chance to evaluate how your child is handling this difficult time.
 The list does not include every possible problem.
 Instead, it includes those characteristic traits that are common with kids who have significant emotional problems caused by divorce.
 Counseling should be considered for your child if just a few of these behaviors apply to your child.

 Sudden changes in physical appearance (weight loss/gain etc.)